Sorority House Massacre: Plot

 The survivors barricade themselves inside a room, before Craig escapes out the window down a safety ladder.
 While he holds it steady for Linda to climb down, Bobby stabs Craig to death before climbing up the ladder for Linda.
-Linda manages to make it back through the window and the others remove the ladder, making Bobby fall.
-Thinking he is dead, the girls try to escape the house but upon discovering he is still alive barricade themselves back into the room.
-However, Bobby comes in through the window and they flee outside.
+Linda manages to get back through the window, and the others remove the ladder, causing Bobby to fall.
+Thinking he is dead, the girls try to escape the house, but upon discovering he is still alive, barricade themselves back into the room.
+However, Bobby comes in through the window, and they flee outside.
 They once more encounter Bobby, who manages to repeatedly stab Sara.
-Meanwhile, Bobby's search party realize he will have gone to his old house and send the police there.
+Meanwhile, Bobby's search party realizes he will have gone to his old house and sends the police there.

-Beth and Linda run down into the basement where Beth finally realizes what happened to her when she was younger.
-When Bobby once more attacks them, the girls run upstairs.
-Bobby corners Beth but Linda manages to hit him with a shovel.
-Thinking he is dead, they begin to leave the house, but Bobby stabs Linda before attacking Beth who over powers him and stabs him in the neck, killing him.
+Beth and Linda run down into the basement, where Beth finally realizes what happened to her when she was younger.
+When Bobby attacks them again, the girls run upstairs.
+Bobby corners Beth, but Linda manages to hit him with a shovel.
+Thinking he is dead, they begin to leave the house, but Bobby stabs Linda before attacking Beth, who overpowers him and stabs him in the neck, killing him.
 The police arrive.
-Beth is taken to the hospital where she continues to have nightmares about her brother.
+Beth is taken to the hospital, where she continues to have nightmares about her brother.